roboception/rc_genicam_api/README.md

        gc_config <ID> -n <user-defined-name>

-   This fails if the devices cannot be uniquely identified in case there is more than one sensor with the same name.
+   This way of identifying a device can fail if there is more than one device with the same name.
+No device is returned in this case.

 Transport Layer
 ---------------